Elementary School Gifted and Talented Programs

 Special curriculum and services are provided by one or more G/T Resource Teachers in every elementary school.
 General education teachers also provide instruction to allow for accelerated learning in Language Arts and Mathematics.

 Learn more about the academic opportunities available for advanced level learners.

-The School-wide Enrichment Program provides systematic enrichment opportunities that include the following components.
+The Schoolwide Enrichment Program provides enrichment and extension opportunities that include the following components.

-Research Investigations offer the highest level of enrichment for students who demonstrate a sincere interest in a particular field and a willingness to pursue this interest at an advanced-level over an extended period of time.
-In their role as investigator, individual or small groups of students discover and document real world problems, create original solutions, and seek to fill gaps in the knowledge within a field of study.
-Students apply their knowledge of advanced-level content in their pursuit of the investigative process.
-This process includes formulating a problem, utilizing the research tools and methodologies of the professional, and presenting the results to an authentic audience.
+G/T Research Investigations offer enrichment opportunities for students who demonstrate a sincere interest in a particular field and a willingness to pursue this interest at an advanced-level over an extended period of time.
+In their role as investigator, individual or small groups of students discover and document real world problems and create original solutions.
 The G/T Resource Teacher provides instruction on advanced-level skills, facilitates the gathering of resource materials, and provides opportunities for feedback from a professional.
 Investigations generally last through the school year.
-The amount of instructional time each week with the G/T Resource Teacher depends upon the complexity of the investigation and involves additional work outside the classroom.
-Parents can expect regular progress reports throughout the investigation and a formal evaluation at the conclusion of the investigation.
-All research investigations are displayed for community viewing at the school enrichment fairs in the spring.
+The amount of instructional time each week with the G/T Resource Teacher depends upon the complexity of the investigation and may involve additional work outside the classroom.

 Elementary School G/T Resource Teachers

 View the contact list for all elementary school G/T Resource Teachers.